patrickwelch04/VisionVoice/README.md

 After you're in the directory, run `npm install express axios cors`.
 This installs the packages that the project needs for the backend.

 If you get any errors, it's probably because of the security settings on your machine.
 You can run `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned` in PowerShell to disable this, then run the axios cors command again in PowerShell.
+If you cannot run this command, it's probably because of your institutions security settings on your machine.
+Unfortunately, I cannot give support for this, so you'll need to try it on a different machine.

 After that, you can close out of all PowerShell/cmd prompt windows and open up 2 fresh instances of PowerShell in Administrator again.